wallacelw/Competitive-programming/Graph/ShortestPaths.md

 #### Variation of Bellman-Ford to find a negative cycle

-Iterate *n* times and if in the last iteration a distance if reduced, it means that there is a negative cycle.
+Iterate *n* (number of Vertices) times and if in the last iteration a distance if reduced, it means that there is a negative cycle.
 Save this last node, whose distance was reduced, and, which a parent array, reconstruct the negative cycle.

 ```cpp